gilmerperez/password-generator/README.md

 ## Project Summary

-Password Generator is a responsive and interactive web application that allows users to instantly generate secure, random passwords tailored to their specific needs.
-Users can customize the password by selecting the desired length and choosing whether to include uppercase letters, lowercase letters, numbers, and special symbols.
+Password Generator is a fully responsive web application that allows users to generate strong, random passwords with customizable options such as length, uppercase and lowercase letters, numbers, and symbols.
+Built with HTML, CSS, and JavaScript, it features real-time generation, clipboard support, and a clean, mobile-friendly interface—perfect for enhancing digital security without relying on external libraries.

-The primary goal of this project is to offer a simple yet powerful tool for generating strong passwords to enhance digital security.
-Built using vanilla HTML, CSS, and JavaScript, the app demonstrates how core web technologies can be combined to create an effective user interface with real functionality — no frameworks or libraries required.

-The application features real-time password creation with immediate display and copy-to-clipboard functionality, all within a clean and mobile-friendly layout.
-It's ideal for individuals who need secure passwords for accounts, forms, or sensitive platforms and want full control over their composition.

 ## Table of Contents